mcclatchy/docpub/docpub-planning-notes.md

 		* having issues with this; will we need to grab and host on S3?

 *NOTES*
+* why does documentcloud_object not work inside the Document class for upload and not outside for updating? right now it's duplicated, grrr...
 * for admin fields, note which are displayed publicly
 * doccloud creds in django user; if not, then use master account
 * file storage